zenphantom/ml-git/docs/storage_configurations.md

 # Storage configurations #

-For now, ml-git supports three types of storage (S3, MinIO or Azure).
+ML-Git supports four types of storage (S3, MinIO, Azure or Google Drive).
 You can find files describing how to configure each of these types of storage below:

 1. [S3](s3_configurations.md)
 2. [MinIO](s3_configurations.md)